 - 24-hour chips are given to anyone wishing to make a recommitment to their recovery.
-Who is taking a chip as a sign of that recommitment today?
+Who is taking a virtual chip as a sign of that recommitment today?

-- Finally, we celebrate sobriety which SAA defines as abstinence from all our identified inner circle behaviors as a result of working the 12 Steps of SAA.
+- We celebrate sobriety which SAA defines as abstinence from all our identified inner circle behaviors as a result of working the 12 Steps of SAA.
 Who is celebrating their sobriety with a virtual chip?

 - Thanks and keep coming back!

 - The group conscience meeting for San Jose SAA is held on the first Saturday of each month at 10 a.m.
 AZ Time.
 This is an opportunity for members from all San Jose SAA meetings to work together for the good of our fellowship.
 If you’d like to attend, contact us at firstname.lastname@example.org

 - SAA literature has been a critical part of recovery for many of us.
 Green books, meditation books, and pamphlets are available to view for free or for purchase at www.saa-recovery.org.

 - Visit SanJoseSAA.org to listen to previous speaker meetings and workshops and for more information about the San Jose SAA group, our meetings, and activities.

 - SAA San Jose needs Trusted Servants to host meetings in September.
 Go to the San Jose SAA web site's Online Meetings (Telemeetings) page for the buttons to sign up, and if you want a demonstration or training about how to serve as Trusted Servant, you can email email@example.com.